Pinaki82/Xubuntu-minimum-shell-config/README.md

 # Xubuntu-minimum-shell-config

-Linux shell scripts to configure a freshly installed [Xubuntu Linux](https://xubuntu.org/) system and install minimum required programs to get a workable OS with essential packages.
+Linux shell scripts to configure a freshly installed [Xubuntu Linux](https://xubuntu.org/) system and install minimum required programs to get a workable installation with essential packages for day-to-day use.

 Command: